dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 In this guide, you'll simulate an application by running the sidecar and calling the API directly.
 After running Dapr using the Dapr CLI, you'll:

+- Save a state object.
-- Store two state object names.
+- Read/get the state object.
-- Perform a bulk get on the two names.
-- Run a transaction operation, adding a third name and removing the first name.
-- Delete the state object names.
+- Delete the state object.

 [Learn more about the state building block and how it works in our concept docs]({{< ref state-management >}}).